aslozada/coor2graph/README.md

 # coor2graph
 This software build an adjacency matrix from coordinate file.
 The coordinate file can be obtained from a molecular dynamics or stochastic simulation.
-Using the adjacency matrix and the Python library NetworkX, this program enables the analysis of graphs or complex networks resulting from the molecular simulation.
+Using the adjacency matrix and the Python library Networkx, this program enables the analysis of graphs or complex networks resulting from the molecular simulation.
 Periodic boundary effects can be evaluated.